JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7901 days**.

-And here is a just a random fact -  **When former Texas Governor James Hogg was on his deathbed he made a special request that a pecan tree be planted at the head of his grave instead of a tombstone.
-The governor passed away on March 2, 1906, which is Texas Independence Day.
-The pecan tree is now the state tree of Texas**.
+And here is a just a random fact -  **Dexter is the smallest type of cow.
+This cow was bred to be a small size for household living**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)